pkaeding/aws-vpn-client-docker/README.md

 ## How to use

 1. Place AWS configuration file at the same folder of `docker-compose.yml`, naming it `vpn.conf`
-1. Execute `docker-compose up` (Better to not use `-d` option, for getting the login URL in the logs and stopping the container in a easier way)
+1. Execute `start.sh`.
+The SAML login page will open in your browser, and the tab should close when the authentication process is complete.